nico-aero/Detox/docs/Guide.DebuggingInXcode.md

 ## Debugging in Xcode During Detox Tests

-> This is mostly useful for investigating weird crashes or when contributing to Detox itself. **This workflow isn’t standard.
-Don’t use it unless you have a good reason.**
+> This is mostly useful for investigating weird crashes or when contributing to Detox itself. **This workflow isn't standard.
+Don't use it unless you have a good reason.**

 ### Add Detox Framework to Your Project